Oleksandr-Zhabenko/keter-rate-limiting-plugin/README.md

       }

 -- env' <- addThrottle env "api/token" tokenBucketThrottle
+-- The throttle will be stored in the environment's HashMap for efficient retrieval
 ```

+## Performance Characteristics

+This library is optimized for high-performance scenarios:

+- **HashMap-based zone caches**: O(1) average-case lookup for IP zone cache resolution
+- **HashMap-based throttle storage**: O(1) average-case retrieval of throttle configurations
+- **STM-based concurrent access**: Thread-safe operations with minimal contention
+- **Memory-efficient algorithms**: Automatic cleanup of expired entries across all rate limiting algorithms
+- **Scalable architecture**: Designed to handle thousands of concurrent requests with minimal overhead

 ## Testing

-This package includes an extensive test suite covering all supported rate-limiting algorithms, IP zone isolation, and cache management.
+This package includes an extensive test suite covering all supported rate-limiting algorithms, IP zone isolation, cache management, and HashMap-based performance optimizations.

 To run the tests: